yahyaahmedkhann/yahyaahmedkhann/README.md

 <h1 align="center">Yahya Ahmed Khan</h1>
-<h3 align="center">A passionate sportsperson who loves watching & playing sports like Cricket, Football & Badminton.
+<p align="center">A passionate sportsperson who loves watching & playing sports like Cricket, Football & Badminton.
 Educationally, An undergraduate major in Telecommunications Engineering while interest aligns in the field of Data Science & AI.
-Working hard with an aim to do something for this world.</h3>
+Working hard with an aim to do something for this world.</p>

 <h3 align="left">Connect with me:</h3>
 <p align="left">